cobbzilla/s3s3mirror/README.md

     s3s3mirror.sh source/foo source/foo/subfolder
     s3s3mirror.sh -p foo -d foo/subfolder source source *This might cause recursion and raise your AWS bill unnecessarily*

+MORE BAD IDEAS: Use caution with the `-X` flag.
+If run from the wrong directory, or you will most likely *delete everything* on the destination.

+    s3s3mirror.sh -X /some/empty/dir some-bucket
+    s3s3mirror.sh -X some-empty-bucket ./
+    s3s3mirror.sh -X some-empty-bucket /

+* The first will delete everything in some-bucket
+* The second will delete everything in your current directory
+* The third will delete everything on your hard drive!

 ###### If you've enjoyed using s3s3mirror and are looking for a warm-fuzzy feeling, consider dropping a little somethin' into my [tip jar](https://www.gittip.com/cobbzilla)